Kron Reduction and Effective Resistance of Directed Graphs: Introduction

 \subsection{Contribution}

-First, we generalize Kron reduction method analyzed in \cite{dorfler2012kron} to directed graphs and relate the topological and the algebraic properties of the resulting Kron-reduced Laplacian to those of the original Laplacian.
-The results provide a foundation for the application of Kron reduction to network reduction problems involving directed graphs.
-Moreover, we define the effective resistance of directed graphs based on Markov chain theory using Kron reduction.
-We show that the effective resistances of loop-less directed graphs are invariant under Kron reduction and can be computed from the pseudoinverse of the loop-less Laplacian in some special cases: weight balanced directed graph.
-Although the effective resistances are asymmetric in general, we derive a novel Euclidean distance based on the effective resistance and node characteristics in strongly connected case.
-Moreover, we provide a comparison with several related existing studies, and prove that the effective resistance in the doubly stochastic case is the same with the resistance distance on ergodic Markov chain defined in \cite{choi2019resistance}.
-In addition, we show that the hitting probability metric defined in \cite{boyd2021metric} is the logarithm of the effective resistance in the strongly connected directed case.
+First, we generalize the Kron reduction method analyzed in \cite{dorfler2012kron} to include directed graphs and relate the topological and algebraic properties of the resulting Kron-reduced Laplacian to those of the original Laplacian.
+The results provide a foundation for the application of a Kron reduction to network-reduction problems involving directed graphs.
+Moreover, we define the effective resistance of directed graphs based on the Markov chain theory using such a reduction.
+We show that the effective resistance of a loop-less-directed graph is invariant under a Kron reduction.
+Moreover, this can be computed from the pseudoinverse of the loop-less Laplacian and is related to the commute and cover times for strongly connected weight balanced directed graphs.
+Although the effective resistances are generally asymmetric, we derive two novel distances based on the effective resistance and node characteristics in a strongly connected case.
+Moreover, we provide a comparison with several related existing studies and prove that the effective resistance in a doubly stochastic case is the same as the resistance distance in the ergodic Markov chain defined in \cite{choi2019resistance}.
+In addition, we show that the hitting probability metric defined in \cite{boyd2021metric} and the effective resistance in the strongly connected directed case are related.

-Table \ref{tab: result} shows the summary of the properties of Kron reduction method generalized in this paper and the previous researches \cite{dorfler2012kron} and \cite{fitch2019effective}.
-The proposed reduction method is defined for directed graphs which may contain self-loops.
-Furthermore, as mentioned already, our proposed method preserves the interconnection structure and the positivity of the edges of the original graph.
-Note that the effective resistance defined in this paper is different from the existing definition defined in \cite{young2015new}, while these definitions coincide in the case of undirected graphs.
-In this sense, the effective resistance in this paper is another generalization of the effective resistance defined in \cite{dorfler2012kron}.
+Table \ref{tab: result} summarizes the properties of the Kron reduction method generalized herein and in \cite{dorfler2012kron, fitch2019effective}.
+The proposed reduction method is defined for directed graphs that may contain self-loops.
+Furthermore, as previously mentioned, our proposed method preserves the interconnection structure and positivity of the edges of the original graph.
+Note that the effective resistance defined in this study is different from the existing definition in \cite{young2015new}, although both definitions coincide in the case of an undirected graph.
+Thus, the effective resistance in this study is another generalization of the effective resistance defined in \cite{dorfler2012kron}.